Nikaia, Larissa

 Nikaia (Νίκαια) is a town and a former municipality in the Larissa regional unit, Thessaly, Greece.
 Located 4 km south of Larissa city, it forms a part of Larissa's metropolitan area, that lies in the Thessalian plain.
-Since the 2011 local government reform it is part of the municipality Kileler, of which it is the seat and a municipal unit.
-Population 6,535 (2011).
+Since the 2011 local government reform, it has been part of the municipality Kileler, of which it is the seat and a municipal unit.
+The population is 5,436 (2021).
 The municipal unit has an area of 279.562 km2.